gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classSingleInterfaceDerivativesCalculator.md

 * `idx_range_a` Index range on one patch.
 * `idx_range_b` Index range on the other patch.
-* `Bound1` The boundary condition type on the opposite edge of the interface on the patch 1.
-By default, the value is set to ddc::BoundCond::HERMITE.
+* `Closure1` The spline closure type on the opposite edge of the interface on the patch 1.
+By default, the value is set to ddc::SplineBuilderClosure::HERMITE.
-* `Bound2` The boundary condition type on the opposite edge of the interface on the patch 2.
-By default, the value is set to ddc::BoundCond::HERMITE.
+* `Closure2` The spline closure type on the opposite edge of the interface on the patch 2.
+By default, the value is set to ddc::SplineBuilderClosure::HERMITE.